-After one year of data collection, early results highlight the differences in preferred vegetation structure among grassland species.
-We hypothesize that local topoedaphic features drive selection for vegetation structure.

-Additionally, we discovered that new burns create habitat for grackles and is reflected in grackle density and grackle selection for unburned areas for nesting.
+After two years of data collection, early results highlight the differences in preferred vegetation structure among grassland species.
+We discovered that new burns create habitat for blackbirds and is reflected in blackbird density and blackbird selection for unburned areas for nesting.

 In upcoming years, additional times-since-fire will allow for bird species to exhibit selection for vegetation characteristics at an experimental patch level.
-We will test to see if patch contrast creates more niches for nesting and breeding birds and enhances abundance and diversity of birds, compared with traditional range management.
+We will test to see if patch contrast creates more niches for nesting and breeding birds, and enhances abundance and diversity of birds, compared with traditional range management.